sushovan4/shape-reconstruction/README.md

-The purpose of this webapp is to demonstrate a topological method for Euclidean shape reconstrcution, which was developed and analyzed in the following paper: https://arxiv.org/abs/1810.10144.
+The purpose of this webapp is to demonstrate a topological method for Euclidean shape reconstrcution.
+The method has been developed as part of my PhD thesis.
 The webapp runs on any moder web-browser on any stardard device.